How to Say the Days of the Week in Spanish?

 2. The days of the week are not capitalized in Spanish, unlike in English.

 Take advantage of free interactive lessons via mobile applications for practice!
 You can set your own class schedule and learn some more Spanish online whenever you want.
 You could even download a Spanish calendar app that you can use to schedule your week.
-Using a Spanish calendar app instead of an English one is probably the easiest and most effortless way to learning the Spanish week in no time.
+Using a Spanish calendar app instead of an English one is probably the easiest and most effortless way to learn the Spanish week in no time.
 There are so many ways for Spanish learners to learn Spanish.
 The most important part is finding a method that works for you and allows you to be consistent with your learning.